showandtellinar/course/syllabus.md

 students who are both able to contribute well to the seminar and likely to get something worthwhile out of participating in it.
-Although no particular technical background is required, students should be comfortable with programming and eager to share things they learn with others.
+Although no particular technical background is required, students should be self-motivated learners who are comfortable with programming and eager to share things they learn with others.

 ## Activities